 13. How can I find out and know for sure if my license will actually get suspended after a DUI arrest?

+If you have just been arrested, and have questions regarding can you get a DUI and keep your license, the answer is yes.
 All driving under the influence charges are very technical.
 Police have to follow a number of procedures to comply with DUI arrest protocol, and to comply with not violating a driver’s rights at the same time.
 They also must ensure that the Breathalyzer, blood test, or any other evidence was collected properly, and was operating properly according to the strict alcohol and drug testing procedures in place.

 Once a person’s drunk or drugged driving arrest details can be examined, a DUI attorney reviews and will know what requirements the police must comply with in regards to how the tests were conducted and processed.
 If after reviewing your arrest information, it is discovered that the police did follow proper test procedures or a person’s rights were violated at the traffic stop, the evidence they obtain may not be admitted in court.
 If an individual is charged with driving on a suspended license for this offense, that person will be facing very serious consequences and a much longer length of a driver’s license suspension.
 In many cases, if a person is charged with driving with a suspended license after a DUI conviction or guilty plea, they can go to jail and still face several years of a suspension time period afterwards.